Privacy policy

 Browser-side preferences

-• Theme preference, dismissed banner state, and visited-post cache saved in your browser to preserve the experience between visits.
+• Theme preference, dismissed banner state, visited-post cache, and rock-paper-scissors preferences (solo best streak and sound on/off) saved in your browser to preserve the experience between visits.

 Why this data is processed